 This journey made Maku Kumar Jain start thinking, what they have done differently?
 How can they relate it to others?
 What other similar companies across the world have done?
 How they had built their brand without advertising?
 All these questions were important to Manu Kumar Jain.

 In the subsequent blog post, I’m going to share with you the answer to all these questions.
 Answers to these questions can help you in your business.
 Before we get started, let’s have a look at:

 Top 50 Smartest Companies in the World (2015)

-Manu Kumar Jain start to analyse the top 50 smartest companies, the companies were:
+Manu Kumar Jain start to analyze the top 50 smartest companies, the companies were: